dmlc/xgboost/doc/build.md

 ### Building on OSX

-First, obtain gcc-7.x.x with brew if you want multi-threaded version
+First, obtain gcc-7.x.x with brew (https://brew.sh/) if you want multi-threaded version.
+Note: installation of `gcc` can take a while (~ 30 minutes)

 ```bash
 brew install gcc